 What to know about the heat policy at the Australian Open

-The Australian Open has started matches an hour earlier on Day 7 due to extreme temperatures and will apply the tournament's Extreme Heat Protocol
+The Australian Open was set to institute the tournament's Extreme Heat Protocol after extreme temperatures again affected play on Tuesday

-With extreme temperatures forecast for Saturday, the Australian Open started matches an hour earlier than usual on all courts at Melbourne Park.

-The predicted hot weather meant the tournament's Extreme Heat Protocol, which works on a scale based on environmental conditions including the actual temperature, would be put into play.
+With extreme temperatures hitting Melbourne Park on Tuesday, the Australian Open was again set to institute the tournament's Extreme Heat Protocol, which works on a scale based on environmental conditions including the actual temperature.

 Here’s what to know about the Australian Open’s Extreme Heat Protocol: